SeisoLLC/easy_infra/docs/Technical Details/index.rst

     --baseline /iac/.checkov.baseline

 .. note::
-    The ``--baseline ...`` at the end was dynamically added due to the enviornment variable.
+    The ``--baseline ...`` at the end was dynamically added due to the environment variable.

 Tool
 ^^^^